 Jumps: Really good pop off the tip and tail and I think that little bit of flat helps it pop more than many true camber boards.
 We only hit a few small to medium kickers but the Capita Outsiders had lot’s of rewarding spring off the lip.
 If you want to go medium to big then this is a very fun board to do it with.
 Just like in the pipe is it’s not forgiving so you must know what you are doing.

-All in all its not a bad board but comparing this board to the 2017 Capita line we all preferred the Outerspace Living if you want something more forgiving and well rounded for all conditions….especially powder.
-It’s still a fun board to turn, get speed and especially get air with.
+All in all its not a bad board but comparing this board to the 2017 and 2018 Capita line we all preferred the Outerspace Living if you want something more forgiving and well rounded for all conditions….especially powder.
+If you have another board for powder it could be a great good condition daily driver for a technical rider that loves to turn and get air.